where are you from and how long have you been illustrating?

 why should every illustrator live in NY at least once?

-so many other illustrators and have the chance to attend events and meet art directors in person.
+It's an inspiring place to live, that's for sure.
+For an illustrator in New York, you're surrounded by so many other illustrators and have the chance to attend events and meet art directors in person.
 I loved being able to just hop on the train and go to the Society of Illustrators.
 I think it's also a great place to meet people in other creative industries and collaborate with them on projects you may never have been able to work on otherwise.

 congrats on getting married this past summer! what does your wife think of those demanding illustration hours?